 SSUC and the United Church of Canada

-Affirm United is an organization of people of all sexual orientations and gender identities within The United Church of Canada, working to provide the full inclusion of gay, lesbian, bisexual, and transgender people in the church and in society.
+Over twenty years ago, SSUC formally affirmed our commitment to intentionally welcome and encourage individuals of all sexual orientations as members of our faith community.
+In 2014, we renewed this commitment and updated the Mission Statement to include people of all gender identities.
+We annually celebrate and renew this commitment.
+As an affirming congregation, we share with the Affirm United, a ministry within the United Church, a commitment to to advance the full inclusion of gay, lesbian, bisexual and transgender people in the church and in society.
 We believe that all people are created in the image of God and are unconditionally loved by God.

 The United Church of Canada Foundation